sungnga/react-ecommerce/react-frontend/README.md

       );
     };
     ```
-  - Call the showViewButton() method and pass in showViewProductButton as argument to render the "View Product" button: `{showViewButton(showViewProductButton)}`
+  - In the render section of Card component, call the showViewButton() method and pass in showViewProductButton as argument.
+This will show the "View Product" button if showViewProductButton is true
+    - `{showViewButton(showViewProductButton)}`

 **3. Product detail on single product page**
 - In Card.js file: